saisandeepvaddi/react-auth-firebase/README.md

 class App extends Component {
   render() {
-    // user object will have signed in user if auth state changed
+    // user object will have signed in user details if auth state changed
     // user will be null if not logged in

+    // Use only the required methods.
+    // If a property called 'google' not given in authConfig, signInWithGoogle and googleAccessToken will not be available for use.
+    // Similar for others.

     const {
       signInWithEmail,
       signUpWithEmail,
       signInWithGoogle,
       signInWithFacebook,
+      signInWithGithub,
+      signInWithTwitter,
       googleAccessToken,
       facebookAccessToken,
+      githubAccessToken,
+      twitterAccessToken,
+      twitterSecret,
       signOut,
       signUp,
       user,